 - a vacuum (it’s a messy project!)

-This is such an easy project.
-I think it took me 10-15 minutes to do the whole thing.
+This is such an easy project and it only took me 10-15 minutes to do the whole thing.

 How do you make a homemade ottoman?